gomorpheus/morpheus-docs/library/automation/workflows.rst

 Add Workflow
 ^^^^^^^^^^^^

 #.
-Select the Provisioning link in the navigation bar
+Select the Library link in the navigation bar
 #.
 Select Automation from the sub-navigation menu
 #.
 Click the Workflows tab to show the Workflows tab panel
 #.
 Click the :guilabel:`+ Add` dropdown and select a Workflow type (Operational or Provisioning, see the section above for more on Workflow type differences)